Independence-based Joint Dereverberation and Separation with Neural Source Model: Background

-where $\bm{\bar{Z}}_{f} = [\bm{Z}_{f,D},\dots,\bm{Z}_{f,D+L-1}]\in\mathbb{C}^{{N}\times{NL}}$ and $\bm{\bar{x}}_{f,t} = [\bm{{x}}_{f,t-D}^\top,\dots,\bm{{x}}_{f,t-D-L+1}^\top]^\top{}\in\mathbb{C}^{NL}$.
+where $\bm{\bar{Z}}_{f} = [\bm{Z}_{f,D+1},\dots,\bm{Z}_{f,D+L}]\in\mathbb{C}^{{M}\times{ML}}$ and $\bm{\bar{x}}_{f,t} = [\bm{{x}}_{f,t-D-1}^\top,\dots,\bm{{x}}_{f,t-D-L}^\top]^\top{}\in\mathbb{C}^{ML}$.
 Supposing we know $\bm{W}_f=\bm{A}_f^{-1}$, i.e., the demixing matrix, and $\bm{\bar{Z}}_f$, we recover

-Note that we focus on the determined case, i.e., $M=N$.
-In the following, $\bm{I}$ and $\bm{e}_{n}$ denote the identity matrix and the $n$-th canonical basis vector, and $^\top{}$ and $^{\mathsf{H}}$ denote the transpose and Hermitian transpose of vectors or matrices.
+Here we assume the determined case, i.e., $M=N$.
+In the following, $\bm{I}$ and $\bm{e}_{n}$ denote the identity matrix and the $n$th canonical basis vector, $^{*}$ the complex conjugate, and $^\top{}$ and $^{\mathsf{H}}$ the transpose and Hermitian transpose of vectors or matrices.